-- Individual Coverage/Non-Medicare Eligible \$151.00 - Family Coverage/Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependents \$391.00 - Family Coverage/Non-Medicare Eligible Retired Member and Dependent Medicare Eligible \$250.00 - Individual Coverage/Medicare Eligible Retired Member \$10.00 - Family Coverage/Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) - \$250.00 - Family Coverage/Medicare Eligible Retired Member and Dependent Medicare Eligible \$109.00 - Tobacco surcharge \$28.00 per month - PEEHIP Supplemental Plan \$0 - Optional plans (Hospital Indemnity, Cancer, Dental, Vision) Up to two optional plans can be taken by retirees at no cost if the retiree is not also enrolled in one of the Hospital Medical Plans.
-Otherwise, retirees can purchase the Optional Plans at the normal monthly rate of \$38.00 or \$45.00 for family dental. - Members who retired on or after October 1, 2005, and before January 1, 2012, pay two percent of the employer premium for each year under 25 years of service, and for each year over 25 years of service, the retiree premium is reduced by two percent. - Employees who retire on or after January 1, 2012, with less than 25 years of service, are required to pay 4% for each year under 25 years of service.
+Individual Coverage/Non-Medicare Eligible - \$151 Family Coverage/Non-Medicare Eligible Retired Member and Non-Medicare Eligible Dependents - \$391 Family Coverage/Non-Medicare Eligible Retired Member and Dependent Medicare Eligible - \$250 Individual Coverage/Medicare Eligible Retired Member - \$10 Family Coverage/Medicare Eligible Retired Member and Non-Medicare Eligible Dependent(s) - \$250 Family Coverage/Medicare Eligible Retired Member and Dependent Medicare Eligible - \$109 Tobacco surcharge - \$50 per month and additional \$50 per month for spouse if both are tobacco users Wellness premium waiver - \$50 per month for non-Medicare retirees PEEHIP Supplemental Plan - \$0 Members who retired on or after October 1, 2005, and before January 1, 2012, pay two percent of the employer premium for each year under 25 years of service, and for each year over 25 years of service, the retiree premium is reduced by 2%.
+Employees who retire on or after January 1, 2012, with less than 25 years of service, are required to pay 4% for each year under 25 years of service.
 Additionally, non-Medicare eligible employees who retire on or after January 1, 2012 are required to pay 1% more for each year less than age 65 (age premium) and to pay the net difference between the active employee subsidy and the non-Medicare eligible retiree subsidy (subsidy premium).
 When the retiree becomes Medicare eligible, the age and subsidy premium will no longer apply.
 However, the years of service premium (if applicable to the retiree) will continue to be applied throughout retirement.
 These changes are being phased in over a five year period.